ExpressionEngine/ExpressionEngine-User-Guide/docs/templates/conditionals.md

     {if logged_in_primary_role_short_name == 'super_admin'} Secret content {/if}

-Check against the short name of primary role for the currently logged in user.
+Check against the short name of the primary role for the currently logged in user.

 ### `logged_in_primary_role_description`